ErwinJr2/ErwinJr2/docs/manual/physics.rst

 particles :math:`\sum n_i`, and given total number of particles :math:`\sum n_i` and
 return chemical potential :math:`\mu`.

-In this C library, the thermal statistics solver is implemented in :doc:`clib/file/1DThermal_8c`.
-The Python interface is implemented in :py:mod:`OneDQuantum.OneDThermal`.
 An example of finding the thermal distribution of electrons, given eigen energies and wavefunctions, can be found :ref:`here<example_thermal>`.